 This section will be used to relay any important messages about new psychology resources or library issues.
 Please contact Laura Mullen with any questions or suggestions: lbmullen@rutgers.edu

-2. The New Brunswick Libraries are offering a series of open workshops; all are welcome!
+1. The New Brunswick Libraries are offering a series of free workshops on data topics (and other); all are welcome!

 Additional workshops on High Performance Computing are offered by OARC.
 See their calendar and resources for more information.